berkaycerit/Apziva-GitHubCase/README.md

 # Apziva-GitHubCase
-This project was created as an apziva internship application case.
+This project was created for Apziva internship application case.

 I used elephantsql console to use postgresql in this project.
 I created cell in persons table for each user.
 These cells contain the user's name and abilities.